A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Introduction

+Compared to a single semitrailer, the dolly introduces an additional degree of freedom into the system, making it very difficult to stabilize the semitrailer and the joint angles in backward motion.
 A daily challenge that many truck drivers encounter is to perform a reverse maneuver in, \textit{e.g.}, a parking lot or a loading/off-loading site.
 In such scenarios, the vehicle is said to operate in an unstructured environment because no clear driving path is available.
 To perform a parking maneuver, the driver typically needs to plan the maneuver multiple steps ahead, which often involves a combination of driving forwards and backwards.
 For an inexperienced driver, these maneuvers can be both time-consuming and mentally exhausting.
 To aid the driver in such situations, this work presents a motion planning and path-following control framework for a G2T with a car-like tractor that is targeting unstructured environments.
-It is shown through several experiments that the framework can be used to automatically perform complex maneuvers in different environments.
+It is shown through several experiments that the framework can be used to automatically perform advanced maneuvers in different environments.

 The framework can be used as a driver assist system to relieve the driver from performing complex tasks or as part of a motion planning and feedback control layer within an autonomous system architecture.
 The motion planner is based on the state-lattice motion planning framework~\cite{Cirillo2017, CirilloIROS2014, pivtoraiko2009differentially} which has been tailored for this specific application in our previous work in~\cite{LjungqvistIV2017}.
 The lattice planner efficiently computes kinematically feasible and collision-free motion plans by combining a finite number of precomputed motion segments.
 During online planning, challenging parking and obstacle avoidance maneuvers can be constructed by deploying efficient graph search algorithms~\cite{arastar}.
 To execute the motion plan, a path-following controller based on our previous work in~\cite{Ljungqvist2016CDC} is used to stabilize the lateral and angular path-following error states during the execution of the planned maneuver.
 Finally, a nonlinear observer based on an extended Kalman filter (EKF) is proposed to obtain full state information of the system.
 Based upon request from our commercial partner and since multiple trailers are usually switched between during daily operation, the observer is developed so that it only uses information from sensors that are mounted on the tractor.